UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes:
-If you want to access your project information using the terminal you can use the `git log` command.
+If you want to access your project's history using the terminal you can use the `git log` command.
-Pay attention that here you are looking at the long version of the hash and not the 7-character long version displayed by default in Jupyter Lab or GitHub.
-In both cases, you will be able to identify the commit using its hash.
+Pay attention that here you are looking at the long version of the hash and not the 7-character short version displayed by default in Jupyter Lab or GitHub.
+In both cases, you will be able to identify the commit using its hash and in this slide we have marked which part of the `git log` output correspond to the information in the "History" tab.

 ---